 Banana Chocolate Pistachio Smoothie

-- a handful of spinach or kale (optional)
+- 1 cup spinach or kale optional

-- one frozen banana, cut into chunks
+- 1 large banana, frozen and cut into chunks

 - 1 Tablespoon cocoa powder